 Results from the study were staggering.
-Native Americans comprise just three percent of the total population in Duluth, yet make up 30% of the homeless population.
+Native Americans comprise just three percent of the total population in Duluth, yet make up 30 percent of the homeless population.
 “It's a significant problem,” says LeBeau.
 “And it is a very difficult one to surmount.
 Duluth is not rent controlled, so it's very hard for people to find affordable, long-term housing.”
-Those statistics coupled with information gathered from Duluth homeless was enough to seal the decision.
+Those statistics coupled with information gathered from Duluth homeless were enough to seal the decision.
 “Homeless and at-poverty Native Americans expressed they wanted a living space where community was the main focus, and the former YWCA building is the perfect location for something like that.”

 Once the building was registered and the historic renovations were made, AICHO worked with several other funding and resource agencies, including several Minnesota housing finance agencies, tribal funds and CDBG funding.
 “Altogether we had 20 separate funding sources, including some private investors and tax credits,” explained LeBeau.

 Construction began in 2011 to turn the former YWCA building into rented housing.
 The top three floors were converted into individual rental units, each with their own kitchen and bathroom.
 They range from efficiency one bedroom apartments to three bedroom apartments that can accommodate whole families.
-20 units are for low-income families, 17 units for those with special needs, 15 units for homeless, and 14 units for individuals recovering for addictions or abuse.
+Twenty units are for low-income families, 17 units for those with special needs, 15 units for homeless and 14 units for individuals recovering from addictions or abuse.
 Three units have been set aside for visiting families.
 A five-story elevator tower was added for increased mobility and ease-of-use.
 But perhaps the most impressive addition was not the living spaces themselves, but the common areas.

-“We transformed the former gymnasium and basement level into a huge community space where residents could gather, and it's been nothing short of magical,” says Lebeau “That space also includes offices for tribal officers to gather and work.
+“We transformed the former gymnasium and basement level into a huge community space where residents could gather, and it's been nothing short of magical,” says Lebeau.
+“That space also includes offices for tribal officers to gather and work.
 It's really a full-service place that the community desperately needed and wanted.
-The community space is full of vibrant, traditional Native American artwork and plenty of spaces to sit, gather, and get to know one's neighbors.
+The community space is full of vibrant, traditional Native American artwork and plenty of spaces to sit, gather and get to know one's neighbors.
 But the residents don't just see this as a gathering place – it's a potentially life-changing space."

 “The residents that love this space the most are the children,” says Lebeau.
-“They love to roam the halls, and they often wander to the community area to just sit, do their homework, or have a quiet space to themselves.
+“They love to roam the halls, and they often wander to the community area to just sit, do their homework or have a quiet space to themselves.
 They feel like this whole building is their house, and they are incredibly proud to live here.”
 Along with several spaces to gather, the building also has a rooftop garden and a large community kitchen.
 “The local food bank has been providing us with daily breakfasts and dinners two evenings every week, which eases the burden on the occupants since there are no walkable grocery stores in the area.”

 Filling the units to capacity was a difficult undertaking, and not for lack of interest.
 “We didn't even market that the building was going to go up for occupancy, but we did start some word-of-mouth efforts around town in October 2011 that the building would be open in December.
 Right away, we got 400 applicants.”